ayushshaw90/TRupee/README.md

 # TRupee
-A decentralised cryptocurrency exchange to transact FA1.2 contract with native Tezos tokens.
+A decentralised cryptocurrency exchange to transact FA1.2 tokens with native Tezos tokens.
 It is deployed in Ghostnet Test network of Tezos Blockchain.

 ## Technologies Used
 ![Python](https://img.shields.io/badge/Python-20232A?style=for-the-badge&logo=python&logoColor=C12A3B)